Council Takes Action Against Illegal Shipping Containers

 “Should you be considering acquiring a shipping container for placement on your land, you should check with Council’s Planning Staff before proceeding.”

 Owners, or occupiers of land, who are found to have an illegal shipping container on their land will be issued with a notice to remove the container.
 Further compliance action will occur, possibly resulting in the issue of a penalty if Council’s directions are ignored.

-For more information on Council’s position on Shipping containers contact the communication team on P: 4677 9644.
+For more information on Council’s position on Shipping containers contact Council on P: 4677 1100.